-

 • Wines and fermented beverages

-• Dried fruits (apricots, raisins, figs)
+• Dried fruit (apricots, raisins, figs)

 • Fruit juices and nectars

-• Jams, sauces and canned food
+• Jams, sauces and canned foods

 • Dietary supplements and herbal formulations